alex-oleshkevich/ohmyadmin/issues.md

 16. actions should have static urls - pass route name and path prefix via args
 17. add image display and form component
 18. simplify datasource -> django-like?
+19. implement table component and use in TableView. just like display view

 # BUGS